-For the record, my girlfriend Heidi meets all these qualities by a large margin and exceeds them with lots of other qualities too.
-I can’t remember the exact instances when I discovered each of these qualities in Heidi but I am sure that every time she showed generosity in my presence, or talked about something adventurous she had done, that my genuine positive reaction let her know that I was interested in her.
+For the record, my girlfriend Heidi meets all these qualities by a large margin and exceeds them with many other qualities too.
+I can’t remember the exact instances when I discovered each of these qualities in Heidi but I am sure that every time she showed generosity in my presence, or talked about something adventurous she had done, my genuine positive reaction let her know that I was interested in her.

 There is a BIG difference between saying “wow, that’s amazing, I really like that about you” with sincerity, compared with someone who simply agrees and acts impressed with everything a member of the opposite sex does, thinking it is a direct route to winning them over.

-What it all boils down to is developing a secure level of self-esteem so that you feel at ease comfortably teasing people you are attracted to, whilst at the same time not feeling restricted in giving out genuine compliments and appraisal when you want to.
+What it all boils down to is developing a secure level of self-esteem so that you feel at ease comfortably teasing people you are attracted to, whilst at the same time not feeling restricted in giving out genuine compliments when you want to.

 As always, I would love to hear any feedback from you on these topics, or if anyone feels brave enough to share their own list of qualities they look for. 🙂